 Purification notesab80585 is purified from goat serum by ammonium sulphate precipitation followed by antigen affinity chromatography using the immunizing peptide

 Our Abpromise guarantee covers the use of ab80585 in the following tested applications.

 The application notes include recommended starting dilutions; optimal dilutions/concentrations should be determined by the end user.

-|WB||Use a concentration of 0.1 - 0.3 µg/ml.
+|WB||Use a concentration of 0.3 - 1 µg/ml.
 Detects a band of approximately 20 kDa (predicted molecular weight: 20 kDa).

 FunctionStores iron in a soluble, non-toxic, readily available form.
 Important for iron homeostasis.
 Iron is taken up in the ferrous form and deposited as ferric hydroxides after oxidation.
 Also plays a role in delivery of iron to cells.
 Mediates iron uptake in capsule cells of the developing kidney.